 Opening Hours: 10am – 5pm (Tue – Sat), 10am – 2pm (Sun), Closed Mon

-Edith Patisserie is a small bakery that only offers takeaways.
+Edith Patisserie is a small bakery that only offers takeaways, though they also just opened a Edith Patisserie Cake Bar at Penang Road.

 Apart their original Bubble Milk Tea Tart, 2 other flavours such as: Matcha and Thai Milk Tea are available.